Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Amazon FSx

 **Explanation:**
-"Amazon EBS" is incorrect.
+Amazon EBS is incorrect.
 EBS provides block storage for EC2, limited per volume.
-"Amazon S3" is correct.
+Amazon S3 is correct.
 S3 offers object storage that scales virtually unlimited in capacity.
-"Amazon EFS" is incorrect.
+Amazon EFS is incorrect.
 EFS is a scalable file system for Linux instances but has throughput limits.
-"Amazon FSx" is incorrect.
+Amazon FSx is incorrect.
 FSx is a managed Windows or Lustre file system, not unlimited object storage.

 ---